Zecat/anki-hanzi-quiz/README.md

-# anki-hanzi-quizz
+# anki-hanzi-quiz

-Anki card template to learn Chinese character strokes.
+Anki card template to learn Chinese character strokes, featuring character decomposition.
+Offline support with included data.

+Demo https://zecat.github.io/anki-hanzi-quiz/?hanzi=你好 -> replace with your characters

 > This project is a work in progress